 cat no | io1007

-Related disease model cells are coming soon with a heterozygous PRKN R275W or a homozygous PRKN R275W mutation.
-All can be used alongside their genetically matched control, ioGlutamatergic Neurons™.
+Related Parkinson's disease model cells are available with PINK1 Q456X, PRKN R275W and SNCA A53T mutations, and all can be used alongside their genetically matched control, ioGlutamatergic Neurons.

 Make True Comparisons

-Pair the ioDisease Model Cells with the genetically matched wild-type ioGlutamatergic Neurons to investigate the impact of the mutation.
+Pair the ioDisease Model Cells with the genetically matched wild-type ioGlutamatergic Neurons to investigate the impact of the GBA mutation on molecular mechanisms and cell function.

 Scalable